stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

 ## Infra GitOps Creds

-This secret needs to deployed on the cluster directly.

 * `infra-gitops-creds`
     * _Purpose_: This secret is added so ArgoCD can sync the repository.
 You can either use an ssh key or a personal access token for this purpose.
     * _Owner_: The owner of this secret will be customer's delivery engineer